AjNavneet/ResumeParser_SpacyNER/readme.md

 ## Objective

-Our objective is to leverage Natural Language Processing (NLP) and Machine Learning to develop a solution that can automatically identify and extract the aforementioned key elements from resumes, streamlining the hiring process for NK.com.
+To build resume parser model to automatically identify and extract the key elements from resumes, streamlining the hiring process for NK.com.

 ---